QMENTA/1000-brains-challenge/README.md

 ## Preparing the Python environment

 _NOTE_: _The Jupyter notebooks in this repository have been written and tested with **Python 2.7**.
-Our libraries will soon support the latest versions of Python, however their compatibility is **not guaranteed** as of now._

 At QMENTA we extensively use Conda for managing Python packages and environments.
 It is especially useful because it allows having different environments with different Python versions without needing to change to another environment management system.